GPS: What Is It and How Does it Work in Surveying?

 The History of GPS

-The term ‘GPS’ has entered everyday language to mean anything to do with satellite navigation.
+The term ‘global positioning system’ or ‘GPS’ has become synonymous with anything regarding satellite navigation.
 Satellite navigation, or satnav, is a system that uses satellites and small electric receivers based on Earth to determine the receiver’s location.
 There are a handful of global navigation satellite systems, usually run by the USA, the European Union and Russia.

 Using GPS in Surveying

 Global positioning systems are a brilliant addition to the surveying industry because they provide precise, accurate mapping far faster than conventional methods.
-A surveying job that once took a large team of surveyors several weeks will now take one or two people just a few hours, thus massively improving productivity.
+A surveying job that once took a large team of surveyors several weeks will now take one or two people just a few hours, thus improving productivity.

 Additionally, satellite navigation is not limited by ‘lines of sight’ visibility in the same way other survey stations are, as stations can be placed anywhere with a view of the sky and at great distances from one another.
 This comes in useful for surveying waterways where there are fewer points of reference on land.

 You can learn even more about GPS and its uses on the Ordnance Survey website!